Student Support Center

 Is it supervised; and by whom?

 The SSC is always supervised when it is open.
-Ailene Isaf spends more hours supervising it than any other person – every morning and all but Monday afternoons.
-Jim Corsetti and Warren Read rotate supervisory duties during lunch, recess and the early afternoon.
-If a student is in the SSC for disciplinary consequences, those will be assessed by Mr. Corsetti or Mr. Read.
+Ms. Isaf spends more hours supervising it than any other person – every morning and all but Monday afternoons. the Principal and Assistant Principal rotate supervisory duties during lunch, recess and the early afternoon.
+If a student is in the SSC for disciplinary consequences, those will be assessed by the Principal or Assistant Principal.

 If my student was sent to the SSC, does it mean he or she was in trouble?

 Not necessarily.
 It can be used as an alternate space for disciplinary reasons, but it is also used, as described above, as a quiet place to make up work and sometimes hold meetings.
 The best thing is to ask your student why they were there.
 If the answer doesn’t make sense, check with us.
 We keep track of every student who comes through!
-At the same time, if your student was in the SSC for disciplinary consequences, and the consequences assessed are anything other than minor, you will hear directly from either your student or Mr. Corsetti, Mr. Read, or both.
+At the same time, if your student was in the SSC for disciplinary consequences, and the consequences assessed are anything other than minor, you will hear directly from either your student or the Principal, Assistant Principal, or both.